thatslifescience/github_dev/_posts/2019-06-17-The-Tale-of-A-Conspicuous-Invader-and-Inconspicuous-Field-Sites-EFusco.md

  image_fullwidth: gradschooldiaries-header.jpg
 image:
  thumb: 20190617_EFusco_thumb.jpg
-teaser: A trip to scout field sites is thwarted when a notorious invasive grass refuses to live by the rules of a scientist’s study design.
+teaser: "A trip to scout field sites is thwarted when a notorious invasive grass refuses to live by the rules of a scientist’s study design."

 source-id: 1PWJvwRKGrjI4CDQmzRYS3yx8abJOZiVMdm7jQPuEIpY
 published: true